cloud-gov/cg-site/content/overview/pricing/quotas.md

 ## Costs

 Most packages are $0.0033 per MB reserved per day, with no limit except the quota you set.

-There are two exceptions.
-Open Data packages have a 2 GB of RAM per month limit.
-Sandboxes offer resource usage for free, but it is capped at 1 GB of RAM per month.
+There are two exceptions:

+- Open data packages have a 2 GB of RAM per month limit.
+- Sandboxes offer resource usage for free, but it is capped at 1 GB of RAM per month.

 Usage quotas are **set in advance**.
 This helps you control the maximum amount that your team will spend, and helps us avoid over-provisioning resources that won’t be used.

-## Quota billing
+## Billing

 Quotas are associated with and billed to a project IAA number or equivalent billing tag.
 Quotas are billed by the amount of memory reserved and tallied daily.
 A monthly bill might include 9 days at 1 GB of RAM, 11 days at 2 GB of RAM and 10 days at 4 GB of RAM.
 Quota capacity is a hard limit; unused capacity does not “roll over” month to month.

-## Quota limits
+## What quotas limit

 Quotas limit the following resources: